impostorsguides/impostorsguides.github.io/rbenv/conclusion/conclusion-content.md

 ## It's Your Call

-The term `grok` is wanting, because there's always more to understand about any given codebase.
-Each reader must decide for themselves whether they've learned enough to move on to other challenges.
-I *think* I'm ready, but I reserve the right to come back later, and dive into some of the above. ;-)
+I think *I'm* ready to move on, but I reserve the right to come back later, and dive into some of the above. ;-)

 ## Some resources to keep reading